ruby-mutiny/mutiny/README.md

     * Get incrementality.feature passing:
       * Make unit and mutant immutable?
-        * Remove need for id attr on unit and mutant
         * Remove need for results attr on unit and mutant
         * Remove need for kill method on mutant